Houston toad: Action

 To aid in the survival of the toad species, the common person can plant native species which will decrease the water and pesticide uses as well as correctly disposing gardening, household and agricultural chemicals.
 Support can be given to the Houston Toad Safe Harbor Agreement if a citizen's land is in the potential habitat.

 Red fire ants (Solenopsis invicta) are typical predators of the Houston toad.
 This led to the fire ant being added into habitat conservation plans and safe harbor agreements.
-Measures were put in place in order to control the population of red-imported fire ants throughout the Houston toad distribution range, however they are not being managed.
+Measures were put in place in order to control the population of red-imported fire ants throughout the Houston toad distribution range.

 Result

-A new set of reintroduction techniques have been put into place which as increased egg production.
+A new set of reintroduction techniques have been put into place which has increased egg production.
 Assisted reproductive techniques such as hormone treatments, biobanking, and in vitro fertilization have been developed by institutions to create optimal genetic diversity and egg development.
-In addition to this eggs were transported to release sites to give them a higher chance of survival.
+In addition to this eggs are transported to release sites to give them a higher chance of survival.

 There has also been an increase in the wild population.
 Over 450 male toads were heard at the release sites and there were 42 egg strands discovered.
 There has also been an increase in range, as toads were found 2.5 miles from release sites.